 - Not a straight echo machine.
 Thanks to its great flexibility, it can also be used as a sort of reverb or even for more creative sound design contexts. - COMP670, models one of the most popular compressors widely used in music productions since 1950.

-• Very harmonic kind of compressor, with marked effect due to its 4 transformers.
+- Very harmonic kind of compressor, with marked effect due to its 4 transformers. - OTD-2, models one a very well known stereo tap delay unit, greatly improving the original feature settings.